Cyfrin/moccasin/docs/source/core_concepts/named_contracts.rst

     [networks.mainnet-fork.contracts]
     usdc = { address = "0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48"}

-The `NicknamedContract` in this case, is `usdc`.
+The `NamedContract` in this case, is `usdc`.
 And it's this named contract that we can access our scripts!

 .. code-block:: python